jguhlin/minimap2-rs/minimap2-sys/README.md

 * Can we decouple from pthread?
 This would allow Windows and (possibly) WASM compilation.

 ## Changelog
+### 0.1.17 minimap2.2.27
+* Updated to newest version of minimap2 @jguhlin
+* mm2-fast also received some updates
+* Updated deps, rebuilt bindings @jguhlin

 ### 0.1.16 minimap2.2.26
 * Much better cross-compilation support thanks for @Adoni5